Anonymous-Ekansh/ComputeQuest-hackwave/README.md

 ## How it works

 ```
-Your browser tab → Web Worker runs compute chunks silently in background
+Your browser tab → Web Worker runs compute tasks silently in background
       ↓
-WebSocket sends results to coordinator server
+WebSocket sends results and streamed text to coordinator server
       ↓
-Server reassembles chunks, verifies results, awards credits
+Server routes new tasks to idle nodes, aggregates results, awards credits
       ↓
-Credits unlock territory expansion in the live 2D game
+Credits are converted to Crystals to buy cards and build your deck
 ```

 Each connected browser is a **compute node**.
-The server splits heavy tasks (matrix operations, model inference batches) into chunks and distributes them across all online nodes.
-The more you contribute, the more your territory grows — and the more it glows on everyone else's map.
+The server distributes heavy tasks (like matrix operations) across all online nodes in chunks, and routes full LLM inference prompts to idle, warm nodes (Request-Parallel architecture).
+The more you contribute, the more credits you earn — allowing you to buy rarer cards and defeat harder bot tiers.

 ---

 ## Features

 - **Distributed compute engine** — tasks are chunked server-side and dispatched to browser nodes via WebSocket; results are aggregated and verified automatically
+- **Browser-based LLM Inference** — uses WebLLM to run AI models entirely in the browser.
+The server routes user prompts to idle nodes, which stream the generated text back in real-time.
 - **Web Worker isolation** — all computation runs in a background thread; your UI stays completely responsive
 - **Real-time node dashboard** — see how many nodes are live, tasks/sec throughput, and your personal contribution stats
 - **Credit system** — every completed compute chunk earns credits stored server-side with a full audit trail
-- **2D territory game** — spend credits to claim and upgrade hex tiles on a shared map; active compute nodes pulse visually on the map
+- **Card Battler Game (The Forge)** — use your compute credits to buy Crystals, purchase cards from the shop, build a 4-card deck, and battle AI bots in an auto-battler with type-advantage mechanics.
 - **Leaderboard** — ranked by total compute contributed (GFlops donated), not just time spent

 ---